-- AMT 1.0 Introduced with the Intel 945 chipset, but was not shipped with HP Business PCs. - AMT 2.0 Introduced with the Intel Q965 chipset and was shipped with HP Compaq dc7700p Business PCs. - AMT 2.1 Introduced in March 2007 and was shipped with HP Compaq dc7700p Business PCs. - AMT 2.2 Will be available as a Web download in the Fall of 2007 with HP Compaq dc7700p Business PCs. - AMT 3.0 Introduced with the Intel Q35 Express chipset and will be shipped with HP Compaq d7800p systems.
+- AMT 1.0 Introduced with the Intel 945 chipset, but was not shipped with HP Business PCs. - AMT 2.0 Introduced with the Intel Q965 chipset and was shipped with HP Compaq dc7700p Business PCs. - AMT 2.1 Introduced in March 2007 and was shipped with HP Compaq dc7700p Business PCs. - AMT 2.2 Will be available as a Web download in the Fall of 2007 with HP Compaq dc7700p Business PCs. - AMT 3.0 Introduced with the Intel Q35 Express chipset and will be shipped with HP Compaq d7800p systems. - AMT 3.2 Introduced with the HP Compaq dc7800p April 2008 Refresh. - AMT 5.0 Introduced with the Intel Q45 Express chipset and shipped with HP Compaq dc7900 systems.

-AMT 3.0 is an important update that provides many new features when compared to the existing AMT 2.x feature set.
-HP has updated this white paper to include the new features of AMT 3.0.
+AMT 5.0 is an important update that provides new features over the existing AMT 3.x feature set.
+This white paper has been updated to include the new features of AMT 5.0.

-By default, AMT shipping on the HP Compaq dc7800p Business PC will be inactive.
+By default, AMT shipping on the HP Compaq dc7900 Business PC will be inactive.
 It must be set up and configured in the system before it can be used.
 The setup and configuration process is also known as provisioning.
 There are two methods of AMT set up and configuration: